chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 To test visual components, we have to reason very carefully about them.
 As mentioned previously, there's two ways to instantiate a Godot node for testing.

 1. Instantiate the visual component's scene script directly.
-We avoid doing this in unit tests since it would pollute code coverage by executing more than one unit in a uni-test.
-For integration tests when we're not measuring code coverage, instantiating scenes directly works easily enough.
+We avoid doing this in unit tests since it would pollute code coverage by executing more than one unit in a unit-test.
+For integration tests or when we're not measuring code coverage, instantiating scenes directly works easily enough.

 2. Create a new instance of a scene script, without deserializing its scene.
 This breaks child relationships once added to a scene tree, since those children don't exist since we didn't deserialize a scene file.
 We can get around this by using a fake scene tree system, which is what GodotNodeInterfaces provides.